MakeSchool-Tutorials/Makestagram-Swift-V3/P16-Creating-Custom-Post-Cells/content.md

 # Conclusion

 In this chapter you have learned how to set up a custom table view cell.
 Almost all iOS apps use table views in combination with custom cells, so this knowledge will be very useful for your own app!

 For now we have implemented downloading the photos for each post - after all, the focus of this chapter was to make some visual progress!
 In the next step we will focus on improving the UI by adding a header and action footer for each post.

-Let's turn this working solution into a good one!